Alternative Finance: The Ultimate Guide for Funding Your Business

 How will fintech affect banks?

 Although fintech companies are putting pressure on traditional financial institutions, the reality is that fintech won’t kill banks.
 Fintech companies are growing fast, however they are still tiny in comparison to the banking industry.
-For example, the biggest fintech lender till date has arranged loans of up to $9 billion, however credit card debt in America alone is at $885 billion.
-Fintech companies are dealing in billions, whereas banks are dealing in trillions.
+For example, 34% of small businesses use credit cards as their primary financing choice, the most common financing tool for existing firms.
+SBA Office of Advocacy – Small Business Finance FAQs (October 2024) Banks and traditional financing products are still popular.

-What sources of financing are available to businesses?
+What sources of alternative business funding are available?

 • Venture capital